docksal/docksal/docs/public-access.md

 E.g. share access with a teammate or customer to demonstrate the work or discuss the progress.
 Working with external web services that expect a callback URL is also generally not possible with a local environment.

-## Welcome to ngrok!
+## What is ngrok

-ngrok creates a tunnel from the public internet **http://subdomain.ngrok.com** to a port on your local machine.
+ngrok creates a tunnel from the public internet **http://subdomain.ngrok.io** to a port on your local machine.
 You can give auto-generated URL to anyone to allow them to try out a web site you're developing. ngrock also allows you to debug network requests made to your site.

 ## How to use